Wanchai/FTPbucket/README.md

 FTPbucket
 =========

-FTPbucket is a PHP script that enables you to sync your BitBucket (and soon Github) repository with any FTP account.
+FTPbucket is a PHP script that enables you to sync your BitBucket or GitHub repository with any web-server.
 It works with Git and Mercurial.

+**How does it work?**
+When you push to a GitHub or BitBucket repository, you can setup a hook that will be called after every push.
+This hook will send a payload containing what is changed your server where you put the FTPbucket folder.
+FTPbucket can apply the modifications on the same host or to another one through FTP or SSH (SFTP).

+From one FTPbucket folder, you can manage an infinite number of hosts and repos.

 **- release notes -**

+**v0.7**
+If you are updating, you should go for a fresh install.
+Erase everything except the .txt files if you want to keep your logs.
+- Support for GitHub

+- Beta for SSH

+- Renamed the folder 'deploy' to 'ftpbucket' to avoid confusion

 **v0.6**
 If you are updating, you should go for a fresh install.
 Erase everything except the .txt files if you want to keep your logs.